-Crystal meth is an illegal synthetic drug made in kitchens and garages across the country.
-It is made out of common cleaning chemicals and other items from around the house.
-This drug is extremely dangerous.
-It comes in the form of a crystallized white or clear powder, and is commonly referred to as crystal, speed, crank, methamphetamine, ice, meth, glass and other slang terms.
-Addicts may snort it in lines like cocaine, smoke it, or dissolve it and inject it like heroin; the paraphernalia will vary depending upon the form of ingestion.
+Usually in the form of a crystallized white or clear powder, it is commonly referred to as crystal, speed, crank, methamphetamine, ice, meth and glass.
+Those struggling with addiction to the drug, snort it in lines like cocaine, smoke it, or dissolve and inject it like heroin.